shauryaagrawal02/MineGuard-Smart-Mining-Safety-Monitoring-System/README.md

-# MineGuard: AI-Based Mining Safety Monitoring System
+# MineGuard: An AI-Based Mining Safety Monitoring System

 ## Overview

-MineGuard is a machine learning-based safety monitoring system designed to assess risk levels in mining environments.
-It analyzes environmental parameters such as methane gas level, temperature, humidity, and mine depth to classify conditions into LOW, MEDIUM, or HIGH risk.
+MineGuard is a machine learning-based safety monitoring system, which can effectively assess risk levels in a mining environment.
+The system takes various environmental parameters, such as methane gas level, temperature, humidity, and depth of the mine, and classifies them as LOW, MEDIUM, or HIGH risk levels.

-The system combines a rule-based approach with a Decision Tree model to provide intelligent and explainable predictions.
-It also includes critical safety conditions where extreme values immediately result in HIGH risk.
+The system incorporates a rule-based system along with a Decision Tree model, which helps in intelligent decision-making.

 ---

 ## Features

-* Machine learning-based risk prediction using Decision Tree
+* Machine learning-based risk prediction using a Decision Tree model
 * Rule-based system for comparison
-* Automatic HIGH risk detection for extreme conditions
+* Automatic HIGH risk level detection for extreme conditions
 * Model evaluation using accuracy and confusion matrix
 * Feature importance analysis
 * Synthetic dataset generation for training